segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/best-practices.md

 ## Populating Custom Links report with server side data

-Since we cannot automatically track page data for **server side** calls, if you want to populate the **Custom Links** report in Adobe Analytics, you must manually pass `context.page.url`.
+Since Segment cannot automatically track page data for **server side** calls, you must manually pass `context.page.url` if you want to populate the **Custom Links** report in Adobe Analytics.